Anil1111/Academic-Projects-Tutorials/XNotes/Spring.md

 ```

 ### Spring Security
+- Implementing security in web applications and Restful services

-Authentication and Authorization using spring
+- Authentication and Authorization using spring

 ```xml
 		<dependency>